stas00/porting/transformers/fairseq-wmt19/README.md

 ```
 we see complex combinations of sub-words which are still pretty frequent, e.g. `sal aries` for 109,012 times!
 So it got its own dedicated entry in the `bpecodes` map file.

 How `apply_bpe` does its work?
-By looking up the various combinations of letters in the `bpecodes` map file and when finding the most complex entry that fits it uses that.
+By looking up the various combinations of letters in the `bpecodes` map file and when finding the longest fitting entry it uses that.

 Going back to our example, we saw that it split `Machine` into: `Mach@@` + `ine` - let's check:

 ```
 $ grep -i ^mach  ~/porting/pytorch_fairseq_model/bpecodes